huyingjie/notebook/source/neuroscience/depression.md

 1. the formation of new neurons
 2. the formation of new synapses
-3. the strengtheing of existing synapses
+3. the strengthening of existing synapses

-**Neuronplasticity is the basis of habits, learning and change.**
+**Neuroplasticity is the basis of habits, learning and change.**

 **Doing more than is necessary, an then pruning it back in the light of what you need is a good way to learn in many fields.**